A Design Thinking Approach to CX with Kris Featheringham

 Kris Featheringham: (05:08)

 You got to have executive support.
 You really have to have a champion from it, for it, apologies.
-It is something new to a lot of organisations.
-Now it’s not a new practise.
+It is something new to a lot of organizations.
+Now it’s not a new practice.
 There’s been companies doing it for over 20 years.
 IDEO for example, is the famous one.
 They’re the one.
 They’re the ones who kind of came up with that process.
 So I know we’ll talk a little bit more about it as we get in there, but executive sponsorship, executive buy-in, support, whatever you want to call it, is paramount because it is a change in mindset.
 It is a totally new direction, a new way of thinking, a new way of innovating that a lot of people honestly find uncomfortable.
 And without that championship from your, from, everyone’s boss, right?
 You’re not going to get people to participate in the beginning.
 So I think if you can sell it to your leadership, you’re there.

 Gabe Larsen: (06:00)